Ecological States: Politics of Science and Nature in Urbanizing China by Jesse Rodenbiker

 Praise for Ecological States

 "Ecological States masterfully illuminates how ecology has become instrumental to state power and urbanization in China.
 Jesse Rodenbiker chronicles the counter-conduct of those facing involuntary resettlement, which has been legitimated in the name of aestheticized eco-development.
-Essential reading for understanding governance through ecological zoning in China and beyond." - Emily Yeh, Professor of Geography at University of Colorado, Boulder
+Essential reading for understanding governance through ecological zoning in China and beyond." - Emily T. Yeh, Professor of Geography at University of Colorado, Boulder

 "Ecological States is significant, innovative, and groundbreaking.
 Jesse Rodenbiker combines insightful ethnographic detail with ambitious theorizing and interpretation of science and policy interfaces in the Chinese political system, drawing connections to topics of global relevance." - Anna L. Ahlers, Professor of Political Sociology at Max Planck Institute for the History of Science